 (b) the conciliation rules otherwise provide.

-[Section 182W inserted by No. 31 of 2011 s.
+[Section 182W inserted: No. 31 of 2011 s.
 6.]

 182X.
 Meetings and conferences, notice of and failure to attend

 (1) Notice of the time and place at which a party to the dispute is required to attend a meeting with the conciliation officer is to be given to the party in accordance with the conciliation rules.